Code-Institute-Submissions/NFox13-MS2-Resubmittal/README.md

 I have opted for a simple design that I feel gets the information to the client effectively and directs them to the areas that they need to go.
 - The multi page design should reduce confusion and give the user a pleasant, stressfree experience.
 # Responsiveness
+The responsiveness was developed so users can have a pleasant experience on desktop, laptop, tablet or mobile.
 I have tested the responsiveness of the webpage manually using the developer tools inspect option but on deployment I tested the responsiveness again using [Am I Responsive](http://ami.responsivedesign.is/).
 ![Image showing responsiveness with different monitors](assets/images/amiresponsive2.jpg)
 # Compress images